Mladen Janković: Life and career

 He was born in Kanjiža in Austro-Hungary in 1831.
 He finished high school in Hungarian in Szeged, and then the Faculty of Medicine in Pest in 1856.
 With the desire to serve his people immediately after graduation, as a young doctor, he came to the Principality of Serbia and for a time performed the duty of a physician of the Kruševac District, with the title of "Doctor of All Medicine".

 According to the needs of the service, and due to the poor health of the population, and frequent epidemics of infectious diseases in certain parts of Serbia, Dr. Mladen Janković was urgently transferred from Kruševac and appointed district physician in Jagodina.
 After he managed to suppress the epidemic of infectious diseases in Jagodina, he was sent to Kragujevac, as the fourth district physician in that city, to continue the fight against the epidemic of infectious diseases, which spread throughout Šumadija.
 He performed this duty from 1861 to 1865.

-As a good connoisseur of health legislation, organization and service in Austria and Hungary, Dr. Mladen Janković knew how to apply this experience to the opportunities in the Principality of Serbia, and very quickly distinguished himself with successful results.
+As a connoisseur of health legislation, organization, and service in Austria and Hungary, Dr. Mladen Janković knew how to apply this experience to the opportunities in the Principality of Serbia, and very quickly distinguished himself with favourable results.
 Appreciating these abilities of Dr. Mladen Janković, the health authorities of the Principality of Serbia transferred him to the position of the physician of the Greater Belgrade administration in 1865.

 He died in Belgrade as a result of pneumonia at the age of 56.
 About his untimely death in historical writings, among other things, he wrote:

 When the hoof-and-mouth disease appeared in the autumn of 1884, due to which the Austro-Hungarian government banned the import of our cattle, our government sent Dr. Janković as deputy chief ambulance in Pest to resolve this issue.
 On his return, he developed a high fever due to a cold, but despite his illness, he also performed the duty of the chief of the ambulance, and in that endeavour, he received pneumonia, which took his life in 1885.